AspieSoft/go-regex-re2/readme.md

   "github.com/AspieSoft/go-regex-re2/verbose"
 )

-// in this example, we will use verbose mode
+// this example will use verbose mode to make function names more clear

 // pre compile a regex into the cache
 // this method also returns the compiled pcre.Regexp struct